 Dual function materials for

-A dual function material (DFM) with adsorbent and catalytic capability takes advantage of an exothermic chemical transformation of carbon dioxide to drive the endothermic desorption process from adsorbent sites, avoiding temperature or pressure swing steps that are conventionally employed.
+Dual function materials (DFM) with adsorbent and catalytic capabilities were first developed to take advantage of the exothermic chemical methanation of carbon dioxide to drive the endothermic desorption process from adsorbent sites, avoiding temperature or pressure swing steps that are conventionally employed.
+The field has now evolved beyond this initial concept, demonstrating many different applications where coupling adsorption and catalysis can have benefits in terms of process intensification.
 Our work in this area explores experimental development and testing of dual function materials, optimisation across different scales and technoeconomic assessment of new DFM processes.

 Recent publications: